jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 ## Evaluation

-In the main run, with the ability to execute the cells it had modified (i.e. to re-evaluate its own answers), Claude got all but one of the twelve questions correct - 92% gets an A\* in my book!
+In the main run, with the ability to execute the cells it had modified (i.e. to re-evaluate its own answers), Claude answered all but one of the twelve questions correctly - 92% gets an A\* in my book!

 Interestingly when I did a test run before I had the ability to execute the cells working properly, it got another two wrong.
 So there is a big benefit to letting the agent review and reconsider its own responses.